 Introduction

-Important of forest in our life
+Important of forest conservation in our life

 - Forests house a remarkable variety of plant and animal species, some exclusively found there.
 These biodiversity hotspots hold genetic diversity crucial for ecosystem resilience and adapting to environmental changes.